Krutika-Deshpande/NEU_Spring2017_Course/README.md

 Question1:
 Enron Scandal Summary:

 1. Sentiment Analysis of the content by Arnold John.

 2. Maximum mails sent 'from' and 'to' in the Enron Email Dataset.

-3. Most common words in the email body.
+3. Most common words in the email body and Subject.
-4. Most common words in the email subject.

 Question2: